gearglow/ReptiliaWithATwist/The List.md

 Eventually, they reached a plot next to a wood, with a sign planted in it saying WEEZLY.

 "Best spot in the place," Mr. Weasley said happily.
-"Now, strictly speaking, we shouldn't use magic while we're out on muggle land in these numbers.
+"Stadium's just through that wood.
+Now, strictly speaking, we shouldn't use magic while we're out on muggle land in these numbers.
 We'll have to put the tents up by hand!"

 "Oh," Robbie said.
 "Oops?"